medienbaecker/kirby-likes/README.md

-# Kirby Likes 👍👎 (WIP)
+# Kirby Likes 👍👎

-Super simple plugin that adds routes, handy page methods and a panel field so you can easily add likes/hearts/votes to pages.
+Kirby Likes adds routes, handy page methods and a panel field so you can easily add likes/hearts/votes to pages.

 ## Frontend

 ![Likes Frontend](https://user-images.githubusercontent.com/7975568/75246246-af5a5100-57cf-11ea-9021-0c1d0e33cb33.gif)

+You can either use the `toggle` route or separate `add` and `remove` routes.

 ```php
 <a href="<?= $page->url() ?>/like/toggle">❤️ <?= $page->likeCount() ?></a>